Trapped Between Two Rocks at the End of the World

 But, after impact, the howl of the ejecta cloud will roar compared to the wind, bursting our eardrums.
 When the asteroid hits, the ejecta cloud of dust, smoke, and glass will radiate outward from impact, moving at 10,000 miles per hour, covering every inch of the globe after a few hours.

 As Rachel stands there in the cul-de-sac, she will see the ejecta cloud coming from hundreds of miles away.
-She will be unable to look away as the monstrous storm charges at her.
+She will be unable to turn her gaze as the monstrous storm charges at her.
 By the time it reaches her, the cloud will burn her like a blowtorch.
-After a few minutes, the ground temperature will reach 300 degrees fahrenheit.
+After a few minutes, the ground temperature will reach 300 degrees Fahrenheit.
 But she’ll have been burned alive long before then.
 Her skin will be ripped off in the blast, leaving her muscles and veins exposed to the oven she stands in.
 As the moisture evaporates out of her body, her skeleton will shrivel and her fat will melt–

 Melt…